Pengrey/RE/RE/RE/Project_1/PingoDoce/PingoDoce_Docs/Static Analysis/Launcher - SplashActivity.md

 ![[Pasted image 20230325110319.png]]
 This is explored in [[Root Check]].

-By clicking 'ok', the user is then shown a promotional screen showcasing the app's funcitonalities: [[Intro Page]].
+By clicking 'ok', the user is then shown a promotional screen showcasing the app's functionalities: [[Intro Page]].
 Searching for the text present in it in Jadx, it is possible to find the string that contains the text in the screen, and find out where it is used, therefore finding which activity is currently on screen.

 This is present in `res/values/strings.xml`: